Samuel-Ricardo/Samuel-Ricardo/README.md

 # Hi You found me! :upside_down_face: 👋

-I am a Brazilian :brazil: full stack programmer with the incredible secret ability of programmers :shushing_face:
+I am Brazilian :brazil: full stack programmer with the incredible secret ability of programmers :shushing_face:

 And which one is it? 	:thinking: